FENECON Industrial S — Assembly and Operating Instructions

 Work that is not described may only be carried out by authorized service personnel.
 Contact customer service to change parameters and programs |

-If the energy storage system malfunctions, contact FENECON service:
+If the energy storage system malfunctions, contact the FENECON Service:

 Phone: +49 (0) 9903 6280 0